callat-qcd/espressodb/paper.md

 # Features

 ``EspressoDB`` utilizes Python's ``Django`` Object-Relational Mapping (ORM) framework.
-Tables correspond to Python classes, instances correspond to rows within this table and columns of such tables correspond to attributes of the instances.
+Tables correspond to Python classes, rows correspond to instances and columns correspond to attributes of the instances.
 Thus it is possible to filter for objects by their attributes or generate summary tables (``pandas.DataFrame``) within one line of code.
 Furthermore, using an ORM allows one to have the same interface independent of the backend.
 It is possible to store data in a file based `SQLite` solution, or use more scalable options like `MySQL` or `Postgresql`.